Graduate Course Descriptions

 To enroll in independent study, students must identify a member of the faculty willing to sponsor their project and work with them to complete the independent study form.
 Then the form must be submitted by the student with faculty signature to Alison Blaszak (ablaszak@buffalo.edu) by the add/drop deadline of the semester students wish to be registered.
 Independent study typically is taken for 3 credits and will count towards the student’s elective requirements.

-A maximum of one independent study course is allowed each semester, with a maximum career total of three.
+A maximum of two independent study courses are allowed each semester, with a maximum career total of ten.

 CL 506: Problems in Greek Archaeology